 If you are unhappy with the colour of your teeth, teeth whitening may be an option for you.
+Give us a call her at Rutherford Dental 0249328366 to discuss what you want to achieve.
 Teeth whitening changes the way light reflects off your teeth given you a whiter, brighter smile.

 What does it involve?

 There are 2 types of teeth whitening, in-office whitening and take-home treatments.
 In-office whitening usually takes about thirty minutes in the dental chair to achieve the desired whitening.
 A stronger whitening solution is used and hence this can only be completed in-office.
 This effect, while lasting for a year or two, does not last as long a take-home treatment and hence this is usually reserved for special circumstances, e.g. whitening teeth quickly before a wedding.

 The take-home treatments involve placing small amounts of whitening solution into trays made to match your mouth.
 These trays are worn either overnight, or for 1-2 hours a day for several weeks.
 While this treatment takes longer, the result is more stable and lasts for about 3 years.
 After 3 years, a few days or nights of wearing the trays again can re-lighten the teeth to your desired whiteness.
 As such, this is the method more commonly used.